 Update: Of the three VPN providers mentioned on this report, only ExpressVPN has published a complete server list documenting both physical and “virtual” server locations.
 Virtual locations comprise less than three percent of ExpressVPN’s network; they also explain their reasons for using virtual locations (see their website for details).

-PureVPN and HideMyAss still do not publish which servers in their network are virtual and which are physical.
+PureVPN and HideMyAss still do not publicly disclose which servers in their network are virtual and which are physical.

 Do VPNs really have all the servers they claim in exotic locations all over the world?